One of our erstwhile customers asked me a question not long ago:

 Do any of these guys ever put their money where their mouths are?
 Not a one of them ever has to the best of my knowledge, and why would they?
 Plenty of downside, but not a trace of upside.
 To quote Don Felder, Don Henley, Glenn Frey and J.D.
 Souther from Victim of Love, “I could be wrong, but I’m not.”

 Of course we do things very differently here at Better Records.
 Yes, we have strong opinions.
 Lots of them.

 But we back those opinions up with a full money back guarantee.
 The upside for us is huge — a satisfied customer, our favorite kind — and the downside is practically nil — whatever record someone returns just goes back up on the site, sells to someone else and we never see it again.
 Voila, another satisfied customer!

-I don’t know how Chad Kassem would react to you trying to return his Tea for the Tillerman, but I doubt he would take too kindly to the idea.
+I don’t know how Chad Kassem would react to you trying to return his mediocre-at-best Tea for the Tillerman, but I doubt he would take too kindly to the idea.

 There are way too many warriors on audiophile forums as it is.